Submission Categories

 Our symposium will focus on exploring innovative bioinspired biomaterials and technologies aimed at overcoming these key challenges and advancing their clinical translation.
 We will feature perspectives from academic research, industry collaborations, and the commercialization of cutting-edge biomaterials and technologies inspired by biological systems.
 Additionally, we will address emerging challenges and explore ways to foster new collaborations.
 Our symposium will be of interest to medical researchers, academic professionals, and industry participants.

-Novel Materials for Space Applications
+Novel Biomaterials for Space Applications

 Pioneering bioengineering experiments on the International Space Station (ISS) and ground-based studies have demonstrated that microgravity enables the analysis of novel features not attainable under normal gravity conditions.
 They include stem cell proliferation regulations and differentiation, bioprinting in microgravity for lower-viscosity biomaterials, and the ability to fabricate complex biological structures.
 The processes rely on biomechanical cues affected by gravity conditions, and microgravity conditions should enable complete control over these cues in ways not possible on Earth.
 This could have significant value in the production of advanced space-related products.
 The commercial opportunities have been identified and prioritized based on the following criteria: I) The importance of microgravity in enabling the opportunity.
 II) The attractiveness of the opportunity for investment, including the magnitude of impact and concentration of investors.
 III) The risk associated with the opportunity is measured by the risk of failure, time to market, and risk-benefit tradeoffs.
 The most promising opportunities are in (1) biomanufacturing and (2) stem cells and stem-cell-derived products.